club-organizers/club-organizers.github.io/.github/ISSUE_TEMPLATE/task_template.md

 ---
-name: 🧪 Task Template
+name: Task Template
 about: Use this to create a new task for M1
-title: "[TASK] Short title here"
+title: "issue-XX"
 labels: task
 assignees:
 ---